Marcoshenrich/Marcoshenrich/README.md

 * **My Portfolio Site**: https://www.marcoshenrich.dev

-I am a former project manager turned software engineer!
+I am a project manager turned software engineer!
 I am driven by the desire to create impactful technologies that make people's lives better.
 I love collaborating with other engineers and discussing different approaches to complex problems.

 * **LinkedIn**: https://www.linkedin.com/in/marcos-henrich-794226108/